 Pro Tip: Smaller companies can potentially pivot strategies and react to trends faster than larger companies.
-So don’t you dare think that you can’t outperform the big boys just because they have bigger teams!
+So don’t think that you can’t outperform the big boys just because they have bigger teams!

-So here are a few mistakes that you should take care not to fall prey to.
+But, there are a few common mistakes that you should avoid.

 - Mailchimp – For small businesses